(Detailed PDF Map)

 - Second, there is very limited economic activity around the Arctic Circle, implying that shipping services crossing the Arctic have almost no opportunity to drop and pick-up cargo as they pass through.
 Thus, unlike other long distance commercial shipping routes there is limited revenue generation potential for shipping lines along the Arctic route, which forbids the emergence of transshipment hubs.
 Shipping in the arctic is suitable for point to point services linking directly a source port and a destination port.
 This value proposition could improve if resources (oil and mining) around the Arctic are extracted in greater quantities, which would favor bulk shipping.

 - The Arctic remains a frontier in terms of weather forecast, charting and building a navigation system, implying uncertainties and unreliability for navigation.
-This implies that substantial efforts have to be made to insure that navigation can take in place in a safe manner along well defined navigation routes.
+This implies that substantial efforts have to be made to insure that navigation can take in place in a safe manner along well defined and patrolled navigation routes.
 Ships also need to be certified to operate in arctic conditions, which increases costs.